 What is Long Term Care Awareness Day?

-Long-term care is where many of our aging family or friends will receive support for their care needs while living comfortably and safely.
-You may not want to or need to think about this right now, but often someone you know–your parents, in-laws, grandparents, and other older adults–may need LTC one day.
+You may not want to or need to think about this right now, but often someone you know–your friend, neighbour, parents, grandparents, and other older adults–will need LTC one day.

-As our population ages, Ontarians need a long-term care system that is capable of providing the highest quality of care.
+As our population ages, Ontarians need a long-term care system that can provide the highest quality of care.
 Concerned Friends works hard every day to address issues relating to LTC and to help people who are currently navigating the system.

 What Can Friends of LTC Do?